 It is the Gypsy quarter par excellence, also looking out on the Alhambra, the cradle of flamenco, because it comes from a mix of Gypsy, Jewish, Visigoth and Arabic culture.
 You’ll be able to finish off the night here in a zambra, which are age-old caves that were homes for the gypsies and which these days offer flamenco shows.

-With this tour you’ll get to know about the history of Granada in a single day.
+With this tour, you’ll get to know about the history of Granada in a single day.
 Of course, to refuel, the best choice is to resort to some typical tapas.
 If you go for tapas in different areas, you’ll discover the mix of cultures and eras, past and present, that invigorate the streets of Granada.
+Almost all of our private tours end up with a drink and a tapa, a wonderful moment to talk freely with your Cicerone.
+Check all our Granada walking tours here.